-Google Adsense, like the e-book affiliate program Pinteresting Strategies also has a payout threshhold of $100.
+Google Adsense has a payout threshold of $100.

-I know it is not a huge amount, but I am encouraged by the fact that I have earned some money and I am projecting my blog to be profitably in 2021.
+I know it is not a huge amount, but I am encouraged by the fact that I have earned some money and I am projecting my blog to be profitable in 2021.

 How much money did I spend on this blog?